 - Digital smoker generator - load enough for up to 8 hours at a time

 - Separate burners for generating smoke and oven heat

 With the Bradley BTDS108P Digital 6-Rack Smoker, the bottom line is that this smoker is a beast.
-Backed by a 1-year warranty, Bradley definitely leads the competition by delivering a model to buyers that it straightforward, easy to clean, and huge.
+Backed by a one-year warranty, Bradley definitely leads the competition by delivering a model to buyers that it straightforward, easy to clean, and huge.

 If this review has contributed toward your next purchase, we hope you leave a comment below and let us know what stood out to you.
 Be sure to tell us which smoker you chose and your experience while using it.
 We love hearing from readers and look forward to hearing from you.
 Happy smoking!